jaime-pue/into-parquet/README.md

 This utility is particularly useful for users who need to work with local datasets.
 The conversion process preserves column names, and the structure of the original CSV files while transforming them into Parquet format with new data types defined by the user.

-Parquet format
+By default, when the script encounters an exception, it will attempt to skip to the next CSV file and continue the transformation process.
+This behaviour ensures that the script can process multiple files in one go even if one file contains issues.
+A log message will be rendered to the user, so it can take future actions with said file.

+However, if the `fail-fast` mode is enabled, the script will immediately stop its execution upon encountering any error, rather than proceeding with the next file.
+A full traceback will be displayed back to the user.

 ## Requirements